 A student society refers to a student organization on whose behalf the University collects a non-academic incidental fee (see Fees: non-academic incidental page).
 Student Societies are broken into two main categories:

 Recognized student groups refers to the large and diverse directory of student clubs and organizations available across the three campuses.
-U of T currently has over 1,100 campus groups recognized by the University.
+U of T currently has over 1,100 student groups recognized by the University.
 Learn more about recognized student groups at U of T on the Ulife website.

 The Office of the Vice-Provost, Students developed the Handbook for Student Societies as resource for student society leaders.
 It covers a broad range of issues relevant to student society leadership.

-Select the link below for a resource document on things to consider when submitting your audited financial statements, or when seeking an exemption from the University’s requirement for audited financial statements.
+Select the link below for a resource document on things to consider when submitting your society’s audited financial statements, or when seeking an exemption from the University’s requirement for audited financial statements.

 Each student society at the University of Toronto is required to seek approval for proposed fee increases at the University Affairs Board (UAB).